setms/book/docs/requirements/analysis.md

 _Event storming_ is a technique that solves these issues @@Brandolini2013 @@Webber2017.
 It's a workshop where the key stakeholders work together to build up a consistent picture of the entire process.
-It uses a simple notation that, unlike _Business Process Model and Notation_ @@BPMN2013, is easy for non-technical people to understand.
+It introduces just enough notation just in time for non-technical people to collaborate.
 It lets the stakeholders and development team build up a _domain model_ in hours or days rather than weeks or months.

 In event storming, the SMEs perform the integration of various perspectives rather than the analyst.